 - Go on rounds regularly.
 Make sure to be available whenever patients approach you for assistance.

-As discussed above, it is essential for a CNA to avoid CNA mistakes when they offer patient care in their workplace.
+As discussed above, CNAs need to avoid mistakes when they offer patient care in their workplace.
 Also, CNAs need to have the required skills to handle the situation when such mistakes and errors are made.
 It is a good practice to adapt to providing error-free patient care from the time you start practicing as a Certified Nursing Assistant.

 Frequently Asked Questions (FAQs)

 How do you avoid the top nursing errors?

 Some of the tips to avoid top nursing errors are:

 - Get a good night’s sleep.
 Good sleep helps avoid committing mistakes at work.

 - Make sure not to leave the room with the patient’s bed raised even for a few seconds.